johnnyvanatta/sports_teams_tax_impact/README.md

 ## Conclusion
-From the 20 years of data provided, there is no clear indication that teams located in non-income tax states have won more.
-However, the data does suggest that teams in non-income tax states do have more financial flexability which, in turn, could lead to the team being more competive if they spend that "extra" money on the right players
+From the 20 years of data provided, there is no correlation that NFL Teams in Non-Income taxed states are more competative, however there is evidence that the NHL does.The data also shows that non state income taxed teams have "more money" to spend than state income taxed teams.
+This *could* lead to a team being more competative if they spend that extra money on the right players.Based on the last 10 years in the NHL, 6 of the league champions are from non income taxed states.